 Sustainability Action Plan (SAP)

-The City is currently working on its first Sustainability Action Plan!
+The City of Titusville adopted the Sustainability Action Plan (SAP) on April 25, 2023.
 The objective of the SAP is to provide a broad and comprehensive perspective on community sustainability and is intended to address environmental, economic, and social equity goals.
-The plan will consider interrelated issues such as climate change, population change, land use, infrastructure, natural resource management, quality of life, public health, and economic development.
+The plan considers interrelated issues such as climate change, population change, land use, infrastructure, natural resource management, quality of life, public health, and economic development.
+In creating the SAP, a multi-phase approach was utilized to prioritize public input and produce a draft Plan.

 To view the previous community engagement of the SAP visit the project website at https://tinyurl.com/TitusvilleSAP.
-The website has three key features: information on the previous December 9th, 2021, Public Workshop that took place at the Council Chambers inside City Hall (555 S Washington Ave); the previous Online Survey; and an Idea Wall where the community was able to discuss Sustainability.
+The website has three key features: information on the December 9th, 2021, Public Workshop; an Online Survey; and an Idea Wall where the community was able to discuss Sustainability.
 Additionally, watch the Youtube video from November 23, 2021, to learn more about Phase I efforts of the SAP.